-The resort has become more attractive as a summer destination as well after in recent years the Sfântu Gheorghe City Hall set up a mini-golf course with 18 tracks, a tennis court, and an extreme sports court, with a racing platform for cyclists, a climbing net, and a 12 meter tall climbing wall.
+The resort has become more attractive as a summer destination in Romania as well after in recent years the Sfântu Gheorghe City Hall set up a mini-golf course with 18 tracks, a tennis court, and an extreme sports court, with a racing platform for cyclists, a climbing net, and a 12 meter tall climbing wall.
 A tyrolean traverse park can also be found on site.
 For a relaxation break after a day’s skiing or climbing, a spa center is open.

 How to get there: